okta/okta-auth-js/README.md

 ###### `sameSite`

-Defaults to `none` if the `secure` option is `true`, or `lax` if the `secure` option is false.
+Defaults to `none` if the `secure` option is `true`, or `lax` if the `secure` option is `false`.
 Allows fine-grained control over the same-site cookie setting.
 A value of `none` allows embedding within an iframe.
 A value of `lax` will avoid being blocked by user "3rd party" cookie settings.
 A value of `strict` will block all cookies when redirecting from Okta and is not recommended.

 ##### `transformAuthState`

 Callback function.
 When [updateAuthState](#authstatemanagerupdateauthstate) is called a new authState object is produced.
 Providing a `transformAuthState` function allows you to modify or replace this object before it is stored and emitted.
 A common use case is to change the meaning of [isAuthenticated](#authstatemanager).
-By default, `updateAuthState` will set `isAuthenticated` to true if unexpired tokens are available from [tokenManager](#tokenmanager).
+By default, `updateAuthState` will set `isAuthenticated` to `true` if unexpired tokens are available from [tokenManager](#tokenmanager).
 This logic could be customized to also require a valid Okta SSO session:

 ```javascript
 const config = {